 *This letter is to serve as an example only.
+Feel free to add more or less information on the child depending on your custodial agency's guidelines.
 All information provided and connections contacted must be approved by the custodial agency.

-Studies show that having safe and loving connections with extended family members before foster children age out of the system make them more likely to become productive, healthy members of our society.
-I’m certain you’d agree that family connections are essential to living a stable, happy life, and that every child deserves this opportunity.
+Studies show that having safe and loving connections with extended family members before children in foster care age out of the system makes them more likely to become productive, healthy members of our society.
+I’m certain you’d agree that family connections are essential to living a stable, happy life and that every child deserves this opportunity.

 (Social Worker Name)